stellio-hub/device-catalog/README.md

 ```

 ### Important notes

-* The convention for NGSI-LD is that attribute names need to be in camelCase, which is usually not what the decoder gives as output so the name needs to be changed.
+* The convention in NGSI-LD is that attribute names are in camelCase, which is usually not what the decoder provided by the manufacturer returns as output so the name needs to be changed.
-* Adding unitCode is a good practice and is something that should be done when possible.
+* Adding a unit code is a recommended practice and should be done when possible.
 The code to be added is the UN CEFACT Code corresponding to the unit of measurement of the attribute.
-* The parameter *time* that is passed as argument of the decoder is the time provided by the Lora server and should be used when the device does not send any timestamp in its payload.
+* The `time` parameter that is passed as argument to the decoder is the time provided by the Lora server and should be used when the device does not send any timestamp in its payload.

 ## Contribute

-This catalog aims at being a collaborative space in which contributions from the community of users are welcomed.
+This catalog aims at being a collaborative space in which contributions from the community of users are very welcomed.

 Contributions are expected to be done using Git as a versioning tool.
-To support quality of the code base, no direct commit to the repository is possible, contribtion should be done using [Pull-Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).
+To ensure the quality of the code base, no direct commit to the repository is possible, contributions should be done using [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).

 The procedure to contribute is the following
-1. Create a [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) of this repository.
+1. Create a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) of this repository.
 2. Create a branch in your fork.
 3. Do your contribution/fix in this branch.
 4. Submit a pull request to merge your branch with the upstream reposutory (this one).